 Maintaining proper oral hygiene is the greatest way to keep your dental sealants strong and healthy.

-Routine visits to AAA Health Centered Dentistry are essential for us to ensure your dental sealants look well and are working like they should.
+Routine visits to Dental By Nature are essential for us to ensure your dental sealants look well and are working like they should.
 We’ll check the state of your dental sealants whenever you come in for an appointment.

 You must maintain good oral hygiene to provide your dental sealants a healthy environment to function in.
 Although your sealants give you extra protection, your teeth can still develop tooth decay and cavities.
 The American Dental Association recommends patients of all ages brush their teeth with a fluoride toothpaste at least twice a day and floss once.